 It’s a nice idea that consuming specific foods will spike testosterone, but Dr. Bellman says this is mostly a fallacy.
 “Diet is only one small factor in testosterone levels.
 You can’t reverse time by consuming large amounts of kale and spinach.”
 Eat these foods for health, but don’t rely on them to boost your low T levels, he recommends.

-Read the Ventura Blvd. article
+Read the Ventura Blvd. article in its entirety.

 As a Male Anti-Aging Expert and Southern California Urologist, Dr. Bellman has been named one of “America’s Leading Experts” and accolades including “Patients’ Choice Award.”